Veticus/mtlive_dataex/README.md

-**This repo is archived as, Midttrafik  no longer offer the live.midttrafik.dk site.
-The official statement is, that this is due to "the operational costs of the Google Maps API".
+**This repo is archived as Midttrafik no longer (as of 20191118) offer the live.midttrafik.dk site.
+An unofficial reasoning is, that this is due to "the operational costs of the Google Maps API".
 The currently offered alternative is an iOS/Android app, using the OpenStreetMap API.
 Once my time budget allows for it, i will try to reverse the APK, and rewrite this project, based on the findings.**

 # mtlive-dataex